honeynil/fts-engine/readme.md

 # Full-Text Search Test Engine

-This is a simple custom-built full-text search engine in Go.
+This is a simple custom-built full-text search engine in Go with LevelDB key-value storage.
 It supports loading documents, indexing them, and performing searches on the indexed content using tokenization, stemming, stop-word removal.

 ![Demo](docs/demo.gif)